arnavgr/dumbphone-pokemon-showdwon/README.md

   line in the log) -- there's currently no way to build a team to satisfy that, by design.

-## Known limitations (read before reporting something as "broken")

-- **I could not test this against the live Showdown server** -- this sandbox's network is locked to package registries (npm/GitHub/PyPI), not `psim.us`.
-The protocol messages and command formats are implemented from Showdown's published `PROTOCOL.md` / `SIM-PROTOCOL.md`, but expect to need a debugging pass.
-Good first move: add a temporary `console.log` in `webSocketMessage` and check `wrangler tail`.
-- **Guest only.** No login -- Showdown assigns a "Guest 1234" name automatically, which is enough to ladder into random battles or send/accept friend challenges.
-Add the `|challstr|` -> `POST /api/login` flow from `PROTOCOL.md` if you want a registered/named account (the login form is already wired up for this).
-- **Random battles only, no teambuilder.** Constructed tiers (OU, UU, etc.) that require a custom team aren't offered, and accepting a challenge into one of those formats from a friend won't work (see above).
-- **Team preview** (picking your lead in the handful of random formats that use it) is wired up via `/lead` -- you can tap a specific Pokemon or use "Auto lead first".
-- **Singles-oriented.** Doubles formats aren't offered on the home page because the choice UI doesn't handle multi-target move selection; stick to the singles random formats listed above.
-- **One battle at a time per session**, no chat, no tournament support.
-  These are addable later using the same `sendToRoom` plumbing.
-- **Opponent's active Pokemon** is tracked by watching `switch`/`damage` log lines, not full request data (Showdown only sends you your own team's detail) -- so it shows species + HP condition, not full stats.

 ## File map

 - `src/index.js` -- Worker entry, session cookie, routes to the Durable Object.